acuminous/zUnit/README.md

     ```

 ## Composing Test Suites
-Because ZUnit doesn't automatically build tests suites by file globbing, you need to define them explicitly.
+Because zUnit doesn't automatically build tests suites by file globbing, you need to define them explicitly.
 This easiest way of doing this is by creating a main test suite and including others from it. e.g.

 ```js
 const userDbTests = require('./userDbTests');